mkkellogg/Core/README.md

 ## Building

 Standard CMake build is currently supported.
 You will need to modify the locations of the Assimp and DevIL libraries in CMakeLists.txt.
+The relevant variables are DEVIL_DIR, ASSIMP_SRC_DIR, and ASSIMP_BUILD_DIR.